 Related Party Loans for Cash Management Purposes.
 From time to time, loans and advances are made between us and various related parties pursuant to term and demand notes.
 These loans and advances are entered into principally for cash management purposes pursuant to our cash management program.
-When we loan funds to related parties, the lender is generally able to earn a higher rate of return on the loan than the lender would earn if the funds were invested in other instruments.
+When we loan funds to related parties, we are generally able to earn a higher rate of return on the loan than we would earn if the funds were invested in other instruments.
 While certain of such loans may be of a lesser credit quality than cash equivalent instruments otherwise available to us, we believe that we have evaluated the credit risks involved, and that those risks are reasonable and reflected in the terms of the applicable loans.
 When we borrow from related parties, we are generally able to pay a lower rate of interest than we would pay if we borrowed from unrelated parties.

-In February 2010 we entered into an unsecured revolving demand promissory note with NL whereby we agreed to loan NL up to \$8.0 million.
-In December 2012, this promissory note was amended whereby we agreed to loan NL up to \$40 million.
-As amended, our loans to NL will bear interest at the prime rate less 0.75%, with all principal due on demand on or after March 31, 2014 (and in any event no later than December 31, 2014), with interest payable quarterly.
+We have entered into an unsecured revolving demand promissory note with NL pursuant to which, as amended, we agreed to loan NL up to \$40 million.
+Our loans to NL will bear interest at the prime rate less 0.75%, with all principal due on demand on or after March 31, 2015 (and in any event no later than December 31, 2015), with interest payable quarterly.
 The principal amount we lend to NL at any time is at our discretion.
-As of December 31, 2012, we had no loans outstanding to NL.
-Interest income on our loans to NL was nil in 2012.
+In 2013, there was no principal outstanding under this promissory note.
 Because these loans were for cash management purposes, our independent directors received periodic reports regarding such loans to NL but we did not ask our independent directors to approve them or amendments to the note.

 Simmons Family Matters.
-In addition to the services he provides under our ISA with Contran as discussed under the Intercorporate Services Agreements section above, certain family members of Harold C. Simmons also provide services to us through Contran pursuant to this ISA.
-In 2012, L. Andrew Fleck (a step-son of Harold C. Simmons) provided certain real property management services to us pursuant to this ISA.
-The portion of the fees we paid to Contran in 2012 pursuant to this ISA attributable to the services of Mr. Fleck was less than \$120,000.
-See the Intercorporate Services Agreements section above for a more detailed discussion on the procedures and considerations taken by our independent directors in approving the aggregate 2012 ISA fee Contran charged us.
-As disclosed in the 2012 Director Compensation Table in this proxy statement:
+In addition to the services he provided under our ISA with Contran as discussed under the Intercorporate Services Agreements section above, certain family members of Harold C. Simmons (who died in December 2013 and was the father of Serena S. Connelly and Lisa K. Simmons and husband of Annette C. Simmons) also provided services to us through Contran pursuant to this ISA.
+As disclosed in the 2013 Director Compensation Table in this proxy statement:

-- Mr. Glenn Simmons (who died in March 2013 and was a brother of Harold Simmons) also provided us nondirector services under our ISA with Contran and received compensation in cash and stock from us for his services as one of our directors in 2012; and - Ms. Serena S. Connelly (the daughter of Harold Simmons) received compensation in cash and stock from us for her services as one of our directors in 2012.
+- Mr. Glenn Simmons (who died in March 2013 and was the uncle of Serena S. Connelly and Lisa K. Simmons, the brother of Harold C. Simmons and the brother-in-law of Annette C. Simmons) also provided us nondirector services under our ISA with Contran and received compensation in cash and stock from us for his services as one of our directors in 2013; and - Ms. Serena S. Connelly (the daughter of Harold Simmons) received compensation in cash and stock from us for her services as one of our directors in 2013.